-I like writing tests because they prove that the code will run like I expect.
-I like it even more when I can write tests before I write my code but often I can’t do this because I'm still figuring out how the code will come work.
-To put it another way, I'm not sure where I'm going so how can I ask for directions?
+I like writing tests, because they prove the code will run like I expect.
+I like it even more when I can write tests before I write code.
+But often I can’t do that, because I'm still figuring out how the code will work.
+To put it another way, I'm not sure where I'm going, so how can I ask for directions?

-Still, I convince myself that it's quicker to do manual tests by refreshing the browser or repeating the commands in the terminal.
-And by quicker I mean slower because automated tests are much faster and less error prone than manual tests.
+Sometimes, I convince myself that it's quicker to do manual tests by refreshing the browser or repeating the commands in the terminal.
+Then I realise that I'm making slower progress, because automated tests are much faster and less error prone than manual tests.

 Setting up tests is a one-off toll to get on the highway.

 Eventually, I find my way.
 Either the path becomes clear and I know what I'm aiming for, or I'm tired of repeating the same actions over and over - code, run, check, code, run, check.
 And I commit to writing the first test.